The Pulse

 Tesla’s futuristic Cybertruck is nowhere near as popular as Elon Musk expected, and now the company is scrambling to offload thousands of units.
 It appears that Musk’s bond with US President Donald Trump and his role as an advisor has facilitated an opportunity to solve a major inventory problem after several quarters of poor Cybertruck sales.

-The arrangement will see hundreds of millions of Fed funds moved to Tesla, a move that many citizens are questioning considering Musk’s role in government as head of the Department of Government Efficiency.
+The arrangement will see hundreds of millions of federal funds moved to Tesla, a move that many citizens are questioning considering Musk’s role in government as head of the Department of Government Efficiency.

 Tesla Cybertruck sales are a disappointment and inventory needs to be offloaded

-In 2024, the same year that the model was launched, Tesla had a million reservations for Cybertrucks on its books.
+The Cybertruck was launched in late 2023, but by 2024 Tesla had a million reservations for Cybertrucks on its books.
 This sounds like an incredible figure until looking at how many of these translated into actual sales.
 CEO Elon Musk set a sales target of 500,000 Cybertruck units per year, but fewer than 40,000 made it off the showroom floors in the United States last year.

 Elon Musk even went as far as donating a fleet of Cybertrucks to aid in the LA fire-fighting efforts in January, a clear sign that they’re standing around waiting for buyers.